GATB/gatb-minia-pipeline/README.md

 Don't copy the `./gatb` script to a bin folder it is meant to stay in that directory.

-If you have trouble compiling, just give up and ignore the scaffolding (BESST) step.
-Did you consider that getting contigs instead of scaffolds may be good enough?
+If you have trouble compiling, just give up compilation and run `./gatb` nevertheless.
+You can just skip the scaffolding (BESST) step and the pipeline will still generate contigs.

 If you want to persist compiling, read on.

-Can't install scipy? (because e.g. cannot sudo) A solution is to install a python distribution that doesn't require root (it's not that hard).
+Can't install scipy?
+Potential solutions:

-Conda:
+1) Conda:

     wget https://repo.continuum.io/miniconda/Miniconda-latest-Linux-x86_64.sh
     sh Miniconda-latest-Linux-x86_64.sh